Team6479/Robot2018/README.md

 ## TODO List
 - [ ] Improve encoder accuracy
 - [ ] Implement autonomous commands into the autonomous manager
-- [x] Add collision detection
-- [x] Implement a new CameraDrive that functions like StraightDrive but uses Camera instead of Gyro
 - [ ] Add fancy formula to FlushDrive
 - [ ] Add fancy formula to CameraDrive
 - [ ] Test all code in safe environment in small tests before testing in large environment